 If you haven’t shared the code beforehand and use it to encrypt your message, then your friend will have no way to decipher the coded message when they receive it.
 If you send the code alongside the coded message, then anyone that intercepts the message can access the contents just as easily as the recipient.

-It’s a conundrum that PGP has managed to solve with something called public-key encryption (don’t worry, we’ll cover what this is later), which allows its users to send secure and encrypted messages to people even if they’ve never met before, let alone had a chance to prearrange a code.
+It’s a conundrum that PGP has managed to solve with something called public-key encryption (don’t worry, we’ll cover what this is later), which allows its users to send secure and encrypted messages to people that they’ve never met, or communicated with, before.

 What else does PGP encryption do?

 PGP’s core function is to enable its users to send secure messages without needing a prior introduction, but that’s not all it does.
 It also allows recipients to verify whether a message is authentic or if it has been tampered with.
 It does this by using something called digital signatures, which we will cover later in the article.